-You can take part in the Science Challenge if you’re an Imperial student, no matter what faculty you are part of, or if you are still in secondary school or the equivalent from anywhere around the world.
+The Science Challenge is the perfect opportunity for young scientists to communicate science in an engaging, concise and creative manner.
+You can take part in the Science Challenge if you’re an Imperial student, no matter what faculty you are part of, or if you are in the last 4 years of secondary school or the equivalent from anywhere around the world.

 Ultimately, the Science Challenge is here to provoke thought amongst scientists of the future generations; what are the problems affecting society and how can they use science to help resolve them?
 And how can we effectively communicate science and its consequences to the wider public?
 By taking part in the competition, not only will you learn how to answer these questions, you might even learn more about yourself.

-Science Challenge Chair
+Science Challenge Chair 20/21

 RCSU Publicity Officer

-RCSU Vice President Operations
+RCSU Vice President (Activities)